 When I’m not writing, I teach fourth grade, take care of my own personal zoo, learn about computer science, run, rock climb, paint, and spend time with family.

-Truly these are research and inspiration for whatever I will write next.
+Truly these activities are research and inspiration for whatever I will write next.

 I have lived all over the United States.
 As a baby I survived Nor’Easters in Buffalo, New York, as a child I took cover from tornadoes in St. Louis, Missouri, and as a teenager I felt the earth tremor and quake in San Diego, California.
-I settled in my favorite place in 2013 and live with my husband and dozens of fury and scaly pets just north of Boston, Massachusetts.
+I settled in my favorite place in 2013 and live with my husband, my daughter, a son on the way, and dozens of fury and scaly pets just north of Boston, Massachusetts.

 Have you ever read a book that spoke of something you’ve always felt, but never been able to put into words?